The following is the history of the Ice Caves and the owner's family.

 David and Reddy Candelaria (1943)

 With youthful exuberance and a pioneering spirit, Dave and Reddy began the arduous task of managing and developing the Ice Cave and Bandera volcano as a tourist attraction.
 The early years were hard.
 The lack of roads, electricity, and phone lines made life difficult, but the vision they had for the Ice Caves spurred them on.
 Through their tireless efforts, the roads, phones, and electricity came, and so did the people.
 Trails were established that allowed the greatest number of people access to the beautiful Ice Cave and Bandera Volcano.
 The hard work of Dave and Reddy produced the highly accessible natural attraction you are visiting today.

 David Candelaria (1965)

 Over the years, the "Man Who Owns A Volcano" has worked hard to promote the Ice Caves and Bandera Volcano.
-In addition, he has worked to promote tourism for the State of New Mexico, and was elected as a charter member to the New Mexico Tourism Hall of Fame in 1997.
+In addition, he has worked to promote tourism for the State of New Mexico, and was elected as a charter member of the New Mexico Tourism Hall of Fame in 1997.
 The Ice Caves has been more than just a tourist attraction.
-It is a place where the Candelaria children grew up, family and friends visited, and many happy times were had.
-The Ice Caves continues to be run and operated by family members.
-The Candelaria Family is happy to share this natural phenomenon with you.
+It is a place where the Candelaria children grew up, family and friends visit, and many happy times are had.
+The Ice Cave continues to be run and operated by family members.
+The Candelaria family is happy to share this natural phenomenon with you.